-Whichever methodology you select for your project, it's important to remain consistent and to ensure that you have buy-in and support from key stakeholders beyond your development team.
+Whichever project methodology you select, it's important to remain consistent, and to ensure that you have buy-in and support from key stakeholders beyond your development team.
 This includes management, executives and project customers.
-Some methodologies-scrum, for example-require active engagement from non-engineering resources.
+Some methodologies-Scrum, for example-require active engagement from non-engineering resources.
 Securing the support of these stakeholders is essential to a successful project.

-Over the course of my career, I've found success with the more agile-leaning methodologies like Scrum and Kanban.
-For each company and in each case, however, I've been careful to adapt those processes where needed to fit within the culture and context of the team and the organization in which the team operates.
+Over the course of my career, I've found success with the more agile learning methodologies like Scrum and Kanban.
+For each company and in each case; however, I've been careful to adapt those processes where needed to fit within the culture and context of the team and organization in which the team operates.